MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaPilots2219V1.md

 ### `setMaxMintsPerWallet(uint256 newMaxMints)` (external) <a name="MechaPilots2219V1-setMaxMintsPerWallet-uint256-" id="MechaPilots2219V1-setMaxMintsPerWallet-uint256-"></a>
-Change number of tokens that a wallet can mint in a public wave
+Change number of tokens that a wallet can mint in a public round